IBM-Cloud/insurance-toolchain/README.md

     Clicking it will:
     * **instantiate the toolchain** in your IBM Cloud org and space; Provide an unique name for the toolchain and Select an appropriate region and org
-    * **create 4 GitHub repositories** with the required source code for all the application components;
+    * **create 4 GitHub repositories** with the required source code for all the application components; You may be asked to provide permissions to create repos on your GitHub account.
     * **trigger the toolchain**, thereby deploying the selected branches (default to master) for all application components.

 4. Once deployed, Click on the **bot(master)** tile under Deliver >  **Deploy** stage, check LAST EXECUTION RESULT to see the webui link for the bot.